tylerjaquish3/ffb/README.md

     - most seahawks drafted
 - put page name in tab title
 - leveon bell in 2018 should be worst pick
-- profile chart for points each week with filters for start/end date range

 Notes:
 Rams moved to LA between 2015 & 2016